Photographic Contributions for Guidebooks

 Photos are best submitted as digital images (see below for technical requirements), but slides/transparencies are also welcome.
 Please do not scan slides.
 All slides will be looked after and returned in due course.
 As normal, photographers will retain copyright on their photographs - we are paying for their use in the guidebook.

-We are now collecting photos for a comprehensive Climbers Guide to the Inner Hebrides (excluding Skye).
-This includes Arran, Mull, Rum, Colonsay, Muck, Eigg, Canna, etc.
+We are now collecting photos for a comprehensive Climbers Guide to the Outer Hebrides.
+This includes Lewis, Harris, Pabbay, Mingulay, etc.

 If you have any decent action photos for the above, then we would be keen to see them.
 Portrait (vertical) format or landscape (horizontal) format are equally acceptable.
 Historical photos (first ascents, aided ascents, etc) are also useful.

 If you have any suitable photos which you would like to see in print then please send them to:-

 St. Mary's Road,